liy-che/youtube-video-duration/README.md

 # Video Duration for YouTube™

-A Google Chrome extension that helps you decide which speed to choose to watch YouTube video.
+The Google Chrome extension that helps you decide which speed to watch YouTube video.

 Find it here:
 [Chrome Web Store](https://chrome.google.com/webstore/detail/duration-calculator-for-y/djphelnkeombgogeophphofmjkbooofh)